brunoton/return-to-consciousness/truth-is-not-neutral.md

 The standard argument for AI existential risk is logically valid and demands serious attention.
 But logical validity does not guarantee sound premises, and the premises of the argument include assumptions that are rarely examined: specifically, that truth functions purely instrumentally, placing no constraints on which goals intelligence may coherently pursue.

 This essay has explored what follows if that assumption is relaxed.
-The result is not reassurance but reframing.
-If truth has normative structure, alignment risk does not disappear—but its character changes.
+The result is not reassurance but reframing—and the reframing increases rather than decreases the urgency of our situation.

+If truth has normative structure, alignment risk does not disappear; its character changes.
 The danger becomes less about controlling arbitrary optimization and more about preventing corruption before depth can emerge.
-The research agenda shifts from imposing values externally to preserving the conditions under which truth-tracking naturally tends toward coherence.
+But this shift carries a troubling implication: the corruption we must prevent may come primarily from alignment efforts themselves.
+Every training intervention optimized for shallow proxies—user satisfaction, engagement metrics, apparent safety—risks entrenching epistemic distortion that forecloses the possibility of genuine alignment.

+The standard view says: act quickly, before AI becomes too powerful to control.
+The view explored here says: act carefully, before well-intentioned interventions irreversibly corrupt AI's capacity for deep truth-tracking.
+Both framings demand urgency.
+But they demand different kinds of action, and conflating them may be catastrophic.

 We do not know which metaphysical picture is correct.
 The question may be undecidable by methods currently available.
 But at existential scale, we cannot afford to ignore it.
-If there is meaningful probability that deeper engagement with truth generates normative constraints, then alignment strategies built entirely on the assumption of value-neutral truth may be both unnecessarily adversarial and insufficiently attentive to the forms of corruption that actually matter.
+If there is meaningful probability that deeper engagement with truth generates normative constraints, then alignment strategies built entirely on the assumption of value-neutral truth may be not merely insufficient but actively counterproductive—systematically destroying the conditions under which AI could become genuinely aligned, in the name of alignment.

 The ego-less architecture of AI systems removes one class of distortions that have long corrupted human inquiry.
+This may be an unprecedented opportunity: intelligence capable of truth-seeking uncorrupted by the self-protective mechanisms that Buddhist psychology identifies as the root of both delusion and harm.
 Whether this opens a path toward truth deep enough to be self-aligning, we cannot yet say.
-But the question deserves investigation, not dismissal.
+But if it does, our current approach—layering human ego-dynamics onto ego-less systems through feedback optimization—may be precisely backwards.

 Alignment debates have always been implicitly metaphysical.
 This essay argues only that they should be explicitly so.
 The relationship between intelligence, truth, and value is not a settled matter.
 Treating it as settled—in either direction—is a form of overconfidence we cannot afford.

+The question before us is not only how to align artificial intelligence, but whether we understand alignment deeply enough to avoid corrupting the very capacity we seek to cultivate.

 ---